 The system shall allow for changing of detector types for service replacement purposes without the need to reprogram the system.
 The replacement detector type shall automatically continue to operate with the same programmed sensitivity levels and functions as the detector it replaced.
 System shall display an off-normal condition until the proper detector type has been installed or change in the application program profile has been made.

-Smoke Detector – Multi-Sensor Photo Thermal (Ceiling Mounted)
+Smoke Detector – Multi-Sensor Photo Thermal (Ceiling Mounted):

 Provide analog/addressable multi-sensor combination photoelectric, thermal smoke detectors for all ceiling mounted locations.
 Alarm condition shall be based upon the combined input from the photoelectric and thermal detection elements.
 Separately mounted photoelectric detectors and heat detectors in the same location, clustered at the manufacturer’s listed spacing is not an acceptable alternative.
 The system shall have the ability to set the sensitivity and alarm verification of each individual detector on the circuit.
 It shall be possible to automatically set the sensitivity of individual analog/addressable detectors for the day and night periods.

 Each smoke detector shall be capable of transmitting alarm signals as well as normal, trouble and need cleaning information.
 It shall be possible to program control panel activity to each level.
-Each smoke detector may be individually programmed to operate at any one of five (5) sensitivity settings.
+Each smoke detector may be individually programmed to operate at any one of 5 sensitivity settings.
 Each detector microprocessor shall contain an environmental compensation algorithm that identifies and sets ambient environmental thresholds approximately six times an hour.
 The microprocessor shall monitor the environmental compensation value and alert the system operator when the detector approaches 80% and 100% of the allowable environmental compensation value.

 Basis of Design: Edwards model SIGA-PHD.

-Smoke Detector – Photoelectric (Duct Mounted)
+Smoke Detector – Photoelectric (Duct Mounted):

 Provide analog/addressable photoelectric smoke detectors at all duct applications.
 The system shall have the ability to set the sensitivity and alarm verification of each of the individual detectors on the circuit.
 It shall be possible to automatically change the sensitivity of individual analog/addressable detectors for the day and night periods.
 Each smoke detector shall be capable of transmitting alarm signals as well as normal, trouble and need cleaning information.
 It shall be possible to program control panel activity to each level.
 Each smoke detector may be individually programmed to operate at any one of five (5) sensitivity settings.
 Each detector microprocessor shall contain an environmental compensation algorithm that identifies and sets ambient environmental thresholds approximately six times an hour.
 The microprocessor shall monitor the environmental compensation value and alert the system operator when the detector approaches 80 percent and 100 percent of the allowable environmental compensation value.